Isi-dev/ComfyUI-Img2PaintingAssistant/README.md

 ## Image Painting Assistant

-The `Image Painting Assistant` node can assist you in converting images to paintings, cartoon images, and it can also be used to sharpen and lighten the input image.
+The `Image Painting Assistant` node can assist you in converting images to paintings and cartoon images.
+It can also be used to sharpen and lighten the input image.

 <div align="center">